Get Beach-Body Ready: 10 Essential Tips To Lose Weight & Look Amazing for Summer

 To solidify your goals, break them down into steps to figure out when you can workout during the week, some healthy breakfast ideas, and the best frozen pizza alternatives.

-If you don’t know where to start, use this helpful Body Weight Planner to create a game plan.
-Input specific info (i.e. weight, sex, age, height, and phsyical activity level, how much weight you want to lose, and when you want to lose it by.
+If you don’t know where to start, use this helpful Body Weight Planner to create a game plan.8 Input specific info (i.e. weight, sex, age, height, and physical activity level, how much weight you want to lose, and when you want to lose it by.

 9. Assess & Address Activity Levels

 The age-old adage of move more, eat less applies to achieving your ideal summer body all-year-round.
-Do you sit at the desk all day from 9am to 5pm?
-Do you have a manual labor job that requires you to lift heavy objects and be on your feet?
+You sit at a desk all day from 9am to 5pm and have a manual labor job that requires you to lift heavy objects and be on your feet.

-Since weight loss is directly related to energy intake (eating and drinking) vs. energy output, identifying and improving your daily activity level is one of the main components of reaching your body goals [9].
+Since weight loss is directly related to energy intake (eating and drinking) vs. energy output, identifying and improving your daily activity level is one of the main components of reaching your body goals.9

 Not only does your daily activity level influence the amount of calories you burn per day, but the types of workouts you do can impact how your body responds and your total energy expenditure.

-Do you enjoy doing intense HIIT classes or do you prefer to take daily walks to bask in the sun?
+You might prefer intense HIIT classes, or perhaps you enjoy taking daily walks to bask in the sun.
 The type of exercise you choose to do ― and the variety of exercise you do during the week/month ― can determine if you will meet your long-term body goals.

 10. Assess & Address Eating Habits

-Do you eat more at night?
-Is snacking the issue?
-Are you addicted to sugar?
-Is a fad diet not working for you?
+You might eat more at night, struggle with snacking, be addicted to sugar, or find that a fad diet isn’t working for you.
 Along with trying various weight loss solutions, figuring out weight loss solutions can then help you identify what you need to change in your life.

-Identifying your eating habits and food preferences is imperative to finding long-term changes that will help you lose weight for summer.
+Identifying your eating habits and food preferences is imperative to finding long-term changes that will help you slim down for summer.
 Don’t just focus on short-term fixes that will help you feel good for a month or two ― instead, find a balance between a short-term caloric deficit to lose weight and a long-term healthy meal plan filled with wholesome foods.

 Creating a personalized meal plan may seem like a lot of work, but you can always follow other weight loss diets found online for free and with minimal effort.
 If you tried one method and it didn’t work, don’t give up just yet.